douglaswelcome/sama-hubspot-site/README.md

 * When done, submit pull request to `develop`
 * Submit pull request from `develop` to `master` to push code live

 **DO NOT COMMIT/PUSH TO MASTER** unless you want your code to go live.
-Any commits to the master branch will trigger a github action that will deploy to the Samasource Production Portal aka **GO LIVE**.
+Any commits to the master branch will trigger a github action that will deploy to the sama Production Portal aka **GO LIVE**.

 ### **Image Uploading and Optimization**